-This is perhaps the most basic check that you can run on your site, but it is really important is to ensure that Google is indexing only one version of your site.
+This is perhaps the most basic check that you can run on your site, but it is essential to ensure that Google is indexing only one version of your site.
 Confused?

 Your site could sit on:

-To a user, there is little difference here (with the exception that they may see a warning for a non-secure site in their browser).
+To a user, there is little difference here (except that they may see a warning for a non-secure site in their browser).

 To a search engine, these are different versions of the site.
 Your site should only have a single version indexed, and you need to check for duplicates.
-It is really easy to do this.
+Luckily, you can check this easily.

-This returns the URLs that are indexed for your domain.
+This returns the indexed URLs for your domain.

-If you see a mix of site versions, you have a potential issue that needs to be addressed.
+If you see a mix of site versions, you have a potential issue to address.

 The alternative here is to enter each URL version into your browser.
 You should expect to be redirected to a single version, whichever you use.
 If not, 301 redirect all versions to a single one.

 That said, running a site search is an important thing to do.
-You will also quickly get an insight into any subdomains that are being used, and it is not uncommon to also find duplicate site versions that exist on subdomains that have been set up for affiliates or similar.
+You will also quickly get an insight into any subdomains being used, and it is not uncommon to also find duplicate site versions on subdomains set up for affiliates.

 3. Check Your Site’s Indexed URLs

-This is actually a check that you can run at the same time as the step above, but it warrants it is own section.
+This is a check that you can run at the same time as the step above, but it warrants its own section.

-When you have run a "site: search" on Google, take a look at the number of indexed URLs.
+When you have run a “site: search” on Google, look at the number of indexed URLs.

-Occasionally, you will be shocked when you see the number of pages that Google has indexed.
+Occasionally, you will be shocked when you see the number of pages Google has indexed.

-If you run an eCommerce store, how many products do you have listed?
-If you have got a simple lead generation site, how many pages and posts have you published in your CMS?
+If you run an ecommerce store, how many products do you have listed?
+If you have a simple lead generation site, how many pages and posts have you published in your CMS?

-If not, you might be facing an issue with duplicate or thin content pages that needs to be addressed (we will look at this further into the audit).
+If not, you might be facing an issue with duplicate or thin content pages that need to be addressed.

-As an example, it is not uncommon for an eCommerce store with 5,000 products to suddenly see hundreds of thousands of indexed URLs — the cause here is usually faceted navigation that is indexable.
+For example, it is not uncommon for an ecommerce store with 5,000 products to suddenly see hundreds of thousands of indexed URLs—the cause here is usually faceted navigation that is indexable.

 On the other hand, if the result is lower than you would expect, you may find that your site isn't being crawled or indexed as it should be.
 We will explore this in more detail below.

 This used to be referred to as a manual penalty.
-It means that your site's rankings will drop and that you won't be able to rank as highly as you previously were until the action is revoked; this action can either be at page-level or sitewide.
+It means that your site's rankings will drop and that you won't be able to rank as highly as you previously were until Google revokes the action.
+This action can either be at page level or sitewide.

 Worst case scenario, your whole site will be deindexed and won’t even rank for your brand name.

-You can check to see whether a manual action has been issued against your site in Search Console.
-Down the left-hand side menu, you will see a 'Security & Manual Actions' tab, and within this, a manual actions link.
+You can check if you’ve received a manual action in Search Console.
+Down the left-hand side menu, you will see a ‘Security and Manual Actions’ tab, and within this, a manual actions link.

-Click it, and you will be taken to a page where you'll clearly see the status.
+Click it, and you’ll land on a page where you'll see the status.

 Hopefully, you can see a green tick that shows that no issues are detected.